purifycss/purifycss/README.md

- --out [filepath]     Filepath to write purified CSS to --info               Logs info on how much CSS was removed --rejected           Logs the CSS rules that were removed
+ --out [filepath]     Filepath to write purified CSS to --info               Logs info on how much CSS was removed --rejected           Logs the CSS rules that were removed --errmeta            Logs non-CSS information to stderr instead of stdout, for filtering

  -h, --help           Prints help (this message) and exits
 ```